coreruleset/modsecurity-crs-docker/README.md

 * `3-nginx-alpine-YYYYMMDDHHMM`, `3.3-nginx-alpine-YYYYMMDDHHMM`, `3.3.5-nginx-alpine-YYYYMMDDHHMM`, `nginx-alpine` ([master/nginx/Dockerfile-alpine](https://github.com/coreruleset/modsecurity-crs-docker/blob/master/nginx/Dockerfile-alpine) – *last stable ModSecurity v3 on Nginx 1.25.3 official alpine stable base image, and latest stable Core Rule Set 3.3.5*
 * `3-apache-alpine-YYYYMMDDHHMM`, `3.3-apache-alpine-YYYYMMDDHHMM`, `3.3.5-apache-alpine-YYYYMMDDHHMM`, `apache-alpine` ([master/apache/Dockerfile-alpine](https://github.com/coreruleset/modsecurity-crs-docker/blob/master/apache/Dockerfile-alpine)) – *last stable ModSecurity v2 on Apache 2.4.58 official alpine stable base image, and latest stable Core Rule Set 3.3.5*

 ⚠️ We changed tags to [support production usage](https://github.com/coreruleset/modsecurity-crs-docker/issues/67).
-Now, if you want to use the "rolling version", use the tag `owasp/modsecurity-crs:nginx-alpine` or `owasp/modsecurity-crs:apache-alpine`.
-If you need a stable long term image, use the one with the full CRS version, in addition to the build date in `YYYYMMDDHHMM` format, example `owasp/modsecurity-crs:3.3.5-nginx-alpine-202209141209` or `owasp/modsecurity-crs:3.3.5-apache-alpine-202209141209` for example.
-You have been warned.
+Now, if you want to use the "rolling version", use the tag `owasp/modsecurity-crs:nginx-alpine` or `owasp/modsecurity-crs:apache-alpine` or `owasp/modsecurity-crs:openresty-alpine-fat`.
+If you need a stable long term image, use the one with the full CRS version, in addition to the build date in `YYYYMMDDHHMM` format (e.g., `owasp/modsecurity-crs:3.3.5-nginx-alpine-202209141209`).

+### Notes regarding Openresty version of this image.

+We currently only provide a version of the Openresty image based on **Alpine Linux**.
+The Dockerfile for Openresty resides in the [docker-openresty repository](https://github.com/openresty/docker-openresty/blob/master/alpine/Dockerfile.fat).

 ## Supported architectures

 We added the [docker buildx](https://github.com/docker/buildx) support to our docker builds so additional architectures are supported now.
-As we create our containers based on the official apache and nginx ones, we can only support the architectures they support.
+As we create our containers based on the official Apache httpd, nginx and Openresty ones, we can only support the architectures they support.

 There is a new file `docker-bake.hcl` used for this purpose.
 To build for new platforms, just use this example: